FusionAuth/fusionauth-site/site/_posts/2020-07-14-django-and-oauth.md

     user = User(username=user_id)
     user.save()

+  request.user = user
+  request.session['user_id'] = user_id
   return user
 ```

 This looks for a Django user using FusionAuth's user_id as the username.
 If it doesn't exist, we create it and save it to the database.
-Note that now in our Django application we will only keep really basic `User` objects, with nothing but a randomly generated ID to identify them - all sensitive PII and passwords are handled solely by FusionAuth.
+Note that now in our Django application we will only keep really basic `User` objects, with nothing but a randomly generated ID to identify them - all sensitive personal information and passwords are handled solely by FusionAuth.

 We also need to build a fairly long URL to log in with FusionAuth.
 Add another helper function for this: